 - Inside collard wraps.

 - Thin with a little orange juice for salad dressing

 - Toss cold noodles with sesame oil, fold in goma dare, and sprinkle the dish with thinly sliced scallions for noodle salad in a flash.

 ⏰ Quick from-scratch method

 It only takes a few minutes to make toasted sesame sauce.
 Pan-roasting and grinding sesame seeds is essential before blending in the remaining ingredients.
 However, the process goes quickly, and the sauce is ready to serve immediately.

 Roasting sesame seeds on the stovetop saves energy over using an oven.
 You can also keep an eye on your seeds to make sure they don't burn, which happens in an instant.

 - Use a heavy bottom skillet.
 An eight-inch cast-iron skillet like this one from Lodge company is ideal for a single or double recipe.

 - Preheat your skillet to a medium temperature, and don't add any oil.

-- Pour sesame seeds into skillet and stir constantly with a spatula or wooden spoon while toasting.
+- Pour sesame seeds into a skillet and constantly stir with a spatula or wooden spoon while toasting.

 - Toast to a light golden color.
 Seeds will continue to darken when removed from heat.

-- Pour toasted seeds immediately onto a large plate to cool.
+- Transfer toasted seeds immediately onto a large plate to cool.

 👩🏻🍳 How to grind

 I love my Krups Spice and Coffee Grinder.
 I've used it for years and think it well deserves its name; fast touch.
 You can use other appliances with a small chamber if you use a pulse setting.

-- Make sure your seeds have cooled to room temperature before grinding.
+- Cool seeds to room temperature before grinding.

-- Grind seeds one half cup at a time if doubling recipe.
+- Grind seeds one-half cup at a time if doubling the recipe.

-- Grind to a fine meal but don't allow mixture to release oil and turn into seed butter.
+- Grind to a fine meal but don't allow the mixture to release oil and turn into seed butter.